MohanM501/UnstopTrainCoach/backend/note.md

+In this application, matrix or 2-D array data structure is used to store booked seats(represented by 0's) and available seats (represented by 1's) in the backend.

+To implement this 2 Routes Created

 2 Routes Created

-- /seats -> GET request -> Gives you entities in database collection;
+- 1. /seats -> GET request -> Gives you entities in database collection;
-- /update/seats -> PATCH request -> According to input value; matrix is updated;
+- 2. /update/seats -> PATCH request -> According to input value; matrix is updated;

 matrix is consists of 0's and 1's ; 0's indicates not-booked seats and vice versa;